 The purpose of labels

-Labels can be used to organize and filter flows and their executions.
-You can add labels to your flows to sort their executions across multiple dimensions.
+Labels can be used to organize and filter flows and their executions based on your own criteria.
+You can add the labels section to flows to sort and group their executions, making them easier to discover and reason about.

-Here is a simple example of a flow with labels:
+Here's a simple example of a flow with two labels defined:

 yaml